Skip to main content

 • grinding

-Players generally find the grinding aspect of the game rewarding due to the engaging branching paths that encourage replayability, making multiple playthroughs enjoyable rather than tedious.
-However, some users note that the pacing can be inconsistent, leading to moments of tedium in certain sections of the story.
+Players find the grinding aspect of the game rewarding due to the engaging branching paths that encourage replayability, making multiple playthroughs enjoyable rather than tedious.
+However, the experience can vary significantly, with some players encountering uneven pacing that leads to moments of tedium.

 • “Only con: exposure varies from very little to very much, resulting in sometimes very tedious chunks or rapid flow in the story.”